steeleprice/NixOS-WSL/README.md

 There are several good deployments out there, [Ubuntu](https://ubuntu.com/wsl) and [Debian](https://salsa.debian.org/debian/WSL) are two such examples.

-> **I am working heavily in the language learning, syntax and semantics fields of computer science.** I am also moving more and more into **functional programming** and working with it in cross-platform ways. *I need a better package system, one I can evaluate as a language, and work with across distributed systems.*
+> **I am working heavily in the language learning, syntax and semantics fields of computer science.** I am also moving more and more into **functional programming** and working with it in cross-platform ways. *I need a better package system, one I can evaluate as a language expression, and able to work across distributed systems and distros.*

 # Nix
 > "Nix is a powerful package manager for Linux and other Unix systems that makes package management reliable and reproducible.
 It provides atomic upgrades and rollbacks, side-by-side installation of multiple versions of a package, multi-user package management and easy setup of build environments."